janessatran/til/JavaScript/design_patterns.md

 <h4 id="encapsulation">
   What is a useful side-effect of encapsulating the inner-workings of our programs?
 </h4>
-**Namespacing**, which helps us avoid naming collisions in our pgorams.
+**Namespacing** which helps us avoid naming collisions in our programs.